The Abhayagiri Community take turns reading from translations of the Thai Forest masters. Ajahn Pasanno answers many questions following the readings.

 Sutta: MN 37 Cūḷataṇhāsaṅkhaya Sutta

-3. [23:16] Comment by Ajahn Kaccāna: When working with the mind in a comfortable environment, one can skip past and the fear of death.
+3. [23:16] Comment by Ajahn Kaccāna: When working with the mind in a comfortable environment, one can skip past the fear of death.
 [Mindfulness of mind] [Pain] [Fear] [Death]

 Response by Ajahn Pasanno.